softdevteam/grmtools/doc/src/yaccvariants.md

 * `YaccKind::Original(YaccOriginalActionKind::UserAction)` models original Yacc
   most closely but, in a Rust setting, is probably of little use beyond simple calculator like languages.
-Instead of Yacc's `%union` directive, users can specify `%actiontype` which is a Rust type which all production actions must return an instance of.
+Instead of Yacc's `%union` directive, users can specify `%actiontype` which is a Rust type to which every production's actions in the grammar must adhere to.
 Unless all actions happen to naturally return the same type, this quickly becomes cumbersome to use.
 For most use cases, `YaccKind::Grmtools` is a superior alternative.